Today I’m going to talk about ways to speed up your WordPress website.

 If you have chosen a host that does not supply in-built caching, the next best option to speed up WordPress is to install a caching plugin.
 I recommend WP Rocket.

 Caching plugins create static HTML copies of each web page when accessed for the first time.
 Subsequent page requests are served the static HTML version of the page without having to access WordPress code; this makes it much faster for your readers to access your site.

-WP Super Cache is an excellent free option by the creators of WordPress, Automattic.
+WP Super Cache is another an excellent free option by the creators of WordPress, Automattic.
 It is well maintained, and I have found it to be reliable too.

 4. Optimize your images